 • Prerequisites: Nil

-This unit, which is part of ACU’s Core Curriculum, introduces students to philosophical reflection concerning what it is to be a human being.
-Students examine key concepts, theories and debates relating to a range of important themes in this area, such as the nature of mind and its relation to the body; the basis of personal identity and the ’self’; the relationship between rationality and emotion; the meaning and extent of personal freedom; the inter–personal nature of being human; the significance of gender & sexuality; considerations about the meaning of life; and the implications of human finitude and mortality.
-The unit aims to assist students to develop an understanding of key philosophical concepts and theories that allow them to reflect on their beliefs and assumptions, and to engage with the views of others.
-It also looks to enhance students’ skills in critical reflection on experience, the analysis of arguments, and the formulation and communication of coherent positions of their own.
+Thinking deeply about what it is to be a human being is itself a distinctively human activity.
+This unit introduces you to the nature of mind and its relation to the body; the basis of personal identity and the ’self’; the relationship between rationality and emotion; the meaning and extent of personal freedom; the interpersonal nature of being human; the significance of gender and sexuality, race and ethnicity, ability and disability; considerations about the meaning of life; and the implications of human mortality.
+You will develop an understanding of key philosophical debates in the context of the Catholic intellectual tradition, enabling you to reflect on your beliefs and assumptions and to engage with the views of others.
+You'll learn how to think deeply, reflect on your experiences, analyse ideas, and clearly express your own views.

 • 10 cp